thejasono/data_pipeline-kakfa-spark-airflow-s3-athena/README.md

 - Watch the Kafka topic in the UI (`http://localhost:8888`) while the DAG run is active.
 - Follow Structured Streaming progress in the Spark master UI (`http://localhost:8085`).
-- Browse to the MinIO console (`https://localhost:9001`) and confirm fresh Parquet files appear under the `names/` prefix.
+- Inspect the Amazon S3 bucket configured in `.env` and confirm newline-delimited JSON files appear under the `names/` prefix.

 ## C**hallenges and Troubleshooting**